TimoGuy/solanine_vulkan/README.md

 # Solanine Vulkan

+*Due to inability to play the game [Solanine](https://github.com/TimoGuy/DemoEngine) on Steam Deck, as well as the frustration and shottiness of OpenGL, a rewrite and restructuring into Vulkan for the rendering became desirable.
+Thus, this repository exists.*

 ## Build Guide

 > NOTE: this repository and guide is currently only compatible with Windows and Visual Studio 2022